 Red Algae Picture Gallery

-A photos gallery of Red (Rhodophyta) Algae which can be found in the ocean and, quite often, in saltwater aquariums.
-Red macro algae species (Rhodophyta Division) do not always appear red in color.
+This photo gallery of red (Rhodophyta) algae shows them in the ocean and saltwater aquariums.
+Red macro algae species (Rhodophyta Division) do not always appear red.
 These algae are scientifically classified as "red" because of the way they process light in the red spectrum.